Taiwolawal/darey.io-pbl/project7.md

 # Devops Tooling Website Solution
-- The task of the project is to implete a tooling website solution which makes access to Devops tools within the corporate infrastructure easily accessible.
+- The task of the project is to implement a tooling website solution which makes access to Devops tools within the corporate infrastructure easily accessible.
 - The project will implement a solution that consist of the following components:
 - i.
 Infrastructure: AWS
 - ii.
 Webserver Linux: Redhat Enterprise Linux 8